Healthcare AI Governance

 Is our AI software a regulated medical device?

-What are practitioners' AI obligations?
+What are practitioners' obligations when using AI?

 How do we protect patient data in AI systems?